yuvrajpandey1/genai-article-rectification-challenge/README.md

 ✅ **Why it's correct:** Only the error was fixed ("63 million" → "165 million"), with no other modifications to the already-correct content.

-## LLM API Access
+## LLM API Access & Budget Constraints

-We will provide you with an LLM API key to develop your rectification system.
-The API key comes with a budget of approximately **5 million tokens** for:
+We will provide you with an LLM API key to develop and deploy your rectification system.

-- Developing and testing your rectification system
+**The Budget**: You have a strict hard limit of $3.00 USD.

+Based on current model pricing, this equates to approximately **10 million tokens**.
+This budget is sufficient, but finite.
+You must manage this resource effectively to cover the entire lifecycle of the project:

-- Evaluating your approach on subsets of articles
+- Development & Iteration: Testing your prompts and logic on small subsets.
-- Iterating on your solution
+- Evaluation: Running your internal validation steps.

-Once your system is ready, you can request additional token budget to rectify all 104 articles for final submission.
+- Final Production Run: Generating the final rectified versions for all 104 articles.

+### Monitoring Your Spend

+You are responsible for tracking your usage.
+We have provided a `budget_checker.py` module to help you view your remaining balance in real-time.

+Tip: We recommend calculating the average cost per article during your testing phase to ensure you reserve enough budget (approx. $1.00 - $1.50) for the final batch processing of all articles.

 ## Getting Started